cyberark/ark-sdk-golang/docs/sdk/authenticators.md

 An authenticator provides the ability to authenticate to a CyberArk Identity Security Platform (ISP) resource.
 The authentication is based on authentication profiles, where the authentication profile defines the authentication method and its associated settings.

-Here's an example of initialize and use an authenticator:
+Here's an example of how to initialize and use an authenticator:

 ```go
 package main